Bossier City, Louisiana: Radio

-FM radio
+Bossier City is the secondary principal city of the Shreveport radio market.

+Television

+Bossier City is the second most populous city in the Shreveport media market for television.

 Sports and entertainment

 From the 1930s to the 1970s, Bossier was regionally and even nationally known for its entertainment district known as The Bossier Strip, which followed U.S. Highway 80 through the city.
 Nightclubs proliferated from the Texas Avenue Bridge to the Bossier-Webster parish line.
 Prior to the 1940s, The Strip was as well known for such entertainment as Las Vegas, Nevada.

 Bossier City and Shreveport share an all-women's flat track roller derby team named the Twin City Knockers.
 The team is the newest competing sport in the area, founded in January 2010.
 Bouts are hosted at Hot Wheels skating rink in south Bossier.

 The Brookshires Grocery Arena (formerly CenturyTel Center) in Bossier City was the home of the Bossier–Shreveport Battle Wings of the AF2, as well as the Bossier-Shreveport Mudbugs of the Central Hockey League.
 The arena has hosted top performers, including Britney Spears and Aerosmith, as well as rodeos, ice shows, and children's entertainment.

 The 2005 Red River Classic PRCA Rodeo to be hosted at the CenturyTel Center was cancelled due to the arena's use as a shelter for Hurricane Katrina evacuees.

 The city hosts three riverboat casino gambling resorts along the east bank of the Red River: Margaritaville, Horseshoe, and Boomtown.
 Diamond Jacks previously operated in the area before closing, but Foundation Gaming has plans for reopening in 2024.
 Horse racing and gambling on slot machines is also available at Louisiana Downs, which opened in 1974.